 The OECD Steel Committee provides a unique forum for governments to come together to address the evolving challenges facing the steel industry, and identify political solutions to encourage open and transparent markets for steel.
 By fostering a global environment in which steel producers compete under fair conditions, the OECD contributes to a more viable and sustainable steel industry, so that steel continues to contribute to improved economic prosperity around the world.

-The work of the OECD Steel Committee in the last two years has covered areas such as:
+The work of the OECD Steel Committee covers areas such as:

 » steel market developments;